mercadoni/instastore/README.md

 ## Improvements and trade offs
 1. What would you improve from your code? why?

+   - I would add a better error handler because it seems fragile to errors between middlewares.
+   - I would rely on a third-party library to seed the database because my code might be sensitive to unhandled promise errors.
+   - I'm not sure the translation/implementation used of the data model was the best for MongoDB.

-2. Which trade offs would you make to accomplish this on time?
+2. Which trade-offs would you make to accomplish this on time?
 What'd you do next time to deliver more and sacrifice less?

+  - I should have restricted my research time, I tried to implement best practices wherever possible but this took a lot of time.
+  - Next time I'm going to make sure third-party services fit my needs first.
+I used a third-party library for geocoding and distance matrix calculation but too late I found out that free tier restrictions were too severe that for the demo, it wouldn't work.
+I lost time implementing it but kept the geocoding and used distance calculation as a fallback for the other function.
+  - I would take more advantage of the OpenAPI Specification tools available to leverage and speed up the development process.

 3. Do you think your service is secure? why?

+   Yes, it has a basic authentication and authorization protocol with more time it can be improved by adding Helmet, expiring tokens, etc..

-4. What would you do to measure the behaviour of your product on a production environment?
+4. What would you do to measure the behavior of your product in a production environment?

+   I would use the logs and the track Order functionality to extract insightful metrics